sk-zk/streetlevel/doc/streetside.md

 Elevation in meters.

 **heading: *float***
-Heading of the car in radians, where 0° is north, 90° is east, 180° is south and 270° is west.
+Heading in radians, where 0° is north, 90° is east, 180° is south and 270° is west.

 **next/previous: *int***
 ID of the next and previous image in the sequence.